 We don't know exactly when Job was written, but it was probably composed at a time when many Israelites were asking themselves big questions like "Why was our culture destroyed?" or "Why did God allow our cities to burn when we were faithful?"

 Of course the questions in Job are universal, but in a political sense, these questions could definitely have been referring to the Babylonian exile.
-If it was all compiled in the 6th century BCE (check out "Setting" for more on that), that puts us right smack dab in the middle of all that.
-So if you're an Israelite writer hanging out on the banks of the Euphrates in exile, you might want to recombine this old Israelite myth with some newer ideas (like Satan) that would relate to people's modern situation.
+If it was all compiled around or after the 6th century BCE (check out "Setting" for more on that), that puts us right smack dab in the middle of all that.
+So if you're an Israelite writer hanging out on the banks of the Euphrates in exile, or ruminating on the fact that such a tragedy even happened, you might want to recombine this old Israelite myth with some newer ideas (like Satan) that would relate to people's modern situation.

 Job's Job: Mourning